tqdm/tqdm/README.rst

     Calls ``set_postfix(**postfix)`` if possible (dict).
 * unit_divisor  : float, optional
     [default: 1000], ignored unless `unit_scale` is True.
+* fixed  : bool, optional
+    If [default: False], fix the progress bars on its position regardless of leave or termination.
+    If set it True, leave will be False automatically. (because it is meaningless when leave is True) Useful to make the position of multiple bars fixed while using multiprocessing.

 Extra CLI Options
 ~~~~~~~~~~~~~~~~~